mjrgh/DCSExplorer/DCSDecoder/README.md

 # DCSDecoder Class

 DCSDecoder is a C++ class that decodes and plays back the audio in a pinball ROM set for a game that used the DCS audio system.
+It's designed as a reusable, stand-alone class that can easily be embedded in any C++ project, with no external dependencies.

 ## How is this different from PinMame's DCS emulator?